wazo-platform/wazo-doc/source/system/backup_restore.rst

    This will destroy all the current data in your databases

 Databases backups are created as :file:`db.tgz` files in the :file:`/var/backups/xivo` directory.
-These tarballs contains a dump of the two databases used in XiVO 1.2.
+These tarballs contains a dump of the two databases used in XiVO.

 In this example, we'll restore the databases from a backup file named :file:`db.tgz` placed in the home directory of root.